ninjaboy667/ninjaboy667/README.md

--  📫 You can always reach out to my email at bardel44@gmail.com
+-  📫 You can always reach out to my email at bardel44@gmail.com or send me a tweet at https://twitter.com/GMEKing9001
 -  I will get back to you as soon as I can www.linkedin.com/in/eli-barber829